NBA 2K: NBA 2K20

 NBA 2K20 was released on September 6, 2019.
 The game's standard and deluxe editions' cover athletes are Anthony Davis of the Los Angeles Lakers, while the cover athlete for the Legend Edition is a former Miami Heat player Dwyane Wade, who played for MIA in 2003–2016, 2018–2019.

 It is also the first game in the series to include all 12 WNBA teams.

 The guest commentator roster of Kobe Bryant, Kevin Garnett, and Bill Simmons all return for 2K20.
 Following Bryant's death, he was removed from the roster, leaving Garnett and Simmons.

 2020s

 NBA 2K21

 NBA 2K21 was released on September 4, 2020.
 The cover athlete for the standard edition on the current console generation is Damian Lillard.
 Zion Williamson is the cover athlete for the standard version of the next console generation, and Kobe Bryant is the cover athlete for the Legend Edition cover for both console generations.
 The Arcade Edition was released for Apple Arcade on April 2, 2021.
+This was also the debut for Brian Anderson in the NBA 2K series.